polyphony-chat/docs/docs/Protocol Specifications/core.md

     character classes (`[a-zA-Z0-9]`).
 Server implementations should ensure that challenge strings are unique per actor.
 If this is not the case, actors could potentially be the target of replay attacks.

-Challenge strings counteract replay attacks.
+Challenge strings can counteract replay attacks.
 Their uniqueness ensures that even identical requests have different signatures, preventing malicious servers from successfully replaying requests.

 ### 4.3 Protection against misuse by malicious home servers